francesca-figueroa/Figueroa_CSCI2270_FinalProject/README.md

 Project Summary

 This program is essentially a Vacation+Trip Planner.
 It is sort of an extension of the Graph Assingnment (#8).
-The program is going to allow the user to input a text file that allows the program to generate a map (Graph) around which the user can plan a trip.
+The program generates a map (Graph) around which the user can plan a trip.
 The plan is to add different "weights" to the graph such as distances, time, or cost.
 The program also allows for different modes of transportation by which the user can travel, as well as overseas travel.
 The hope for this program, is to generate options for travel routes, as well as suggestions for best travel experience.

 How to Run